erikjanderson/SGC-Enhancement-Suite/README.md

 Download the attachment to review the Import Set Run Summary.

-The CSV file is laid out in the oder of the import set rows by row number in ascending order.
+The CSV file is laid out in the order of the import set rows by row number in ascending order.
 File columns include:

  - **Row Number**: The row number reflected on the import set row record.
  - **Staging row columns**: The source data values that were processed through the transform.
- - **Target Table**: The CMDB table the RTE inteded to map this row to.
+ - **Target Table**: The CMDB table the RTE intended to map this row to.
  - **Actual Table**: The ServiceNow table this row ended up targeting at runtime.
  - **Operation**: Shows what database operation was performed by the IRE.
  - **Target Display**: The display value of the CMDB record that was targeted by the IRE.